 - f) This class includes an investment in a hedge fund that seeks to invest in equities perceived to be undervalued, event driven securities and distressed securities.
 The strategy is value driven and pursues opportunities in inefficient markets where estimated intrinsic value exceeds the market price of the securities.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
 The investment had a 25 month lock up period expiring February 2017.
-The fund has a 25% side pocket allowance but no gate restrictions and redemption requires a 90-day notification. - g) This class includes an investment in a fund with a long-biased hedge fund that seeks to invest in domestic U.S. equities.
+The fund has a 25% side pocket allowance but no gate restrictions and redemption requires a 90-day notification.
+The Ballet intends to redeem \$2,000 of this investment effective December 31, 2016 for liquidity planning and rebalancing purposes. - g) This class includes an investment in a fund with a long-biased hedge fund that seeks to invest in domestic U.S. equities.
 It has an activist-oriented investment strategy based on small and mid-cap companies perceived to be undervalued.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
 The investment has a lock up period expiring December 2016.
-The fund has 10% side pocket allowance but no gate restrictions and redemption requires 90-day notification. - h) This class includes an investment in a hedge fund which seeks significant appreciate by investing in companies perceived to be undervalued.
-Their strategy is long-biased, focusing on European equities and to constructively work with management teams and identify situations that have the potential to double in value of a 3-year period.
+The fund has a 10% side pocket allowance but no gate restrictions and redemption requires 90-day notification. - h) This class includes an investment in a hedge fund which seeks significant appreciation by investing in companies perceived to be undervalued.
+Their strategy is long-biased, focusing on European equities.
+They constructively work with management teams and identify situations that have the potential to double in value over a 3-year period.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
 The investment has a lock up period expiring October 2016.
-The fund has a 40% side pocket allowance and a 20% grate restriction based on available capital. - i) This class includes investments in a mixture of hybrid and emerging markets and has a longbiased strategy.
+The fund has a 40% side pocket allowance and a 20% gate restriction based on available capital. - i) This class includes investments in a mixture of hybrid and emerging markets and has a longbiased strategy.
 The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
 The investment has a lock up period expiring June 2017.
-The fund has a no gate or side pocket restrictions. - This class includes a restricted interest in a limited partnership.
+The fund has a no gate or side pocket restrictions. - j) This class includes a restricted interest in a limited partnership.
 The underlying asset of the partnership is the fair value of the retail building located on 250 Post Street in the city of San Francisco.
-The building is approximately 33,000 square feet and was appraised at \$64 million in June of 2013 with a mortgage obligation balance of \$2,521 at June 30, 2015.
-The next appraisal is scheduled for fiscal year end June 30, 2016.
-San Francisco Ballet's interest is approximately 8.8% with fair market value is \$5,408 million as of June 30, 2015.
+The building is approximately 33,000 square feet and was appraised at \$86,000 in August of 2016 with a mortgage obligation balance of \$2,061 at June 30, 2016.
+San Francisco Ballet's interest is approximately 8.8% with fair market value of \$7,400 as of June 30, 2016. - k) This category includes an investment in a hedge fund with a long-biased approach that seeks to invest in undervalued emerging market equities.
+Investments are generally made in companies with market caps greater than \$5,000.
+The fund holds its positions for an average of four to five years and seeks a minimum of 50% upside over two to three years.
+The fair value of the investment in this category has been estimated using the net asset value per share of the investments.
+Redemption requires a 30-day notification.